-- No public bodies covered by the Executive's authority must enter into pay commitments prior to the appropriate approvals having been secured.
-The commitment to, or execution of, a pay award without the appropriate approvals will be deemed to be irregular expenditure. - Public bodies with a contractual and/or statutory right to incremental progression and/or revalorisation on a specific date should seek temporary DFP approval before the progression and/or revalorisation falls due. - Pay remits which are approved and subsequently revised should be resubmitted (with robust justification) to the Departmental Finance Directorate and DFP for approval before any commitments are entered into on the revised basis. - It is imperative that all departments take proper account of the Executive's pay policy when considering the establishment of new public bodies, when negotiating salaries or contracts of employment for new staff in existing public bodies or when initiating job evaluation exercises.
+- Where there is scope to vary pay awards within public bodies, active consideration must be given to targeting awards to address low pay and to pay restraint at the higher grades within the overall pay parameters. - No public bodies covered by the Executive's authority must enter into pay commitments prior to the appropriate approvals having been secured.
+The commitment to, or execution of, a pay award without the appropriate approvals will be deemed to be irregular expenditure. - Public bodies with a contractual and/or statutory right to incremental progression and/or revalorisation on a specific date should seek temporary DoF approval before the progression and/or revalorisation falls due. - Pay remits which are approved and subsequently revised should be resubmitted (with robust justification) to the Departmental Finance Directorate and DoF for approval before any commitments are entered into on the revised basis. - It is imperative that all departments take proper account of the Executive's pay policy when considering the establishment of new public bodies, when negotiating salaries or contracts of employment for new staff in existing public bodies or when initiating job evaluation exercises.